Dee-McG/Motorbike-Event-Finder/README.md

 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
     * JavaScript is used along with [emailjs](https://www.emailjs.com/) for the contact form.
 This sends an email to the owner on form submit.
-    * [jQuery](https://jquery.com/) is used for the mobile side nav and also to display a message verifying contact form status (succeed/fail).
+    * [jQuery](https://jquery.com/) is used for the following:
+        * Mobile side nav
+        * Displaying Success/Fail message verifying contact form status.
+        * Collapsible Materialize elements.
+        * Materialize modal.
+        * Datepicker functionality on forms.
+        * To populate downdrops on select elements.
 * [Python](https://www.python.org/)
     * This projects core was created using Python, the back-end logic and the means to run/view the Website.
     * Python Modules used (These can be found in the requirements.txt project file):